TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

 - Discard all prepared transactions and credentials if the user cancels.
 - The wallet should log the incomplete attempt for audit purposes without storing sensitive data.
-- Allow the user to re-initiate payment by rescanning the QR code or refreshing the merchant checkout page.
+- Allow the user to re-initiate payment by rescanning the QR code or refreshing the verifier checkout page.

 ### 3. OIDC4VP Response Errors

 **Potential Issues:**

 - Failure to encrypt the wallet response (JWE) or mismatched `client_metadata` keys.
-- The merchant endpoint is unreachable during `POST /response`.
+- The verifier endpoint is unreachable during `POST /response`.

 **Mitigation & Recovery:**

-- **Retry sending the response** (with exponential backoff) if the merchant endpoint is temporarily unreachable.
+- **Retry sending the response** (with exponential backoff) if the verifier endpoint is temporarily unreachable.
 - **Store pending VP responses** for a short duration (e.g., 5 minutes) with strict encryption in the wallet.
 Allow the user to retry manually.
 - If the JWE encryption fails due to an invalid `client_metadata`, notify the user and abort.
-The merchant must regenerate the authorization request.
+The verifier must regenerate the authorization request.

 ### 4. Blockchain Transaction Errors